 Sappho sang of desire, passion, and love mostly directed towards women.
 As new fragments of her work are found, a fuller picture of her is emerging, but she remains the most mysterious of ancient poets.

 For those who have read the fragmented remains of the ancient Greek poet Sappho, the loss of most of her poetic corpus is something to regret.
 With a mere two complete poems extant from nine books of verse, much is left to the imagination in the reconstruction of the output (and life) of this most mysterious of ancient poets.

-In a world dominated by male voices whose view of life, the universe and everything was the loudest and most respected, Sappho’s songs were regarded as extraordinary.
-So revered was she that the ancients called her the Tenth Muse, and her songs were passed down over centuries, inspiring generations of poets, none of whom managed to replicate her command of metre and sensual artistry.
+In a world dominated by male voices whose view of life, the universe, and everything was the loudest and most respected, Sappho’s songs were regarded as extraordinary.
+So revered was she that the ancients called her the Tenth Muse, and her songs were passed down over centuries, inspiring generations of poets, none of whom managed to replicate her command of meter and sensual artistry.